surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

    * Add an option to explicitly skip third party wavetable scans.
    * Correct the Twist LPG optionally and activate the fix in Rack

-* FX Unit
-  * FX Unit handles non-multiple-of-32 block sizes more elegantly
-  * Default FX for reverb and delay in FX unit are more usable.

 * Infrastructure
   * Make build on gcc12 on windows; make build with mingw on windows.
   * surge-common can build for RISC-V and WebAssembly